What is capitalism?

 Below is the longer explanation.

-We saw this play out, significantly, with the American (U.S.) institution of slavery that saw slavery play as a substitute for the feudal and capitalist relations that were able to take place in European society, outside of the settler, colonial context of the Americans.
+We saw this play out, significantly, with the American (U.S.) institution of slavery that saw slavery play as a substitute for the feudal and capitalist relations that were able to take place in European society, outside of the settler-colonial context of the Americas.
 In that same context, we saw how much of a role slavery, colonialism and the development of white supremacist ideology played in the development of capitalism and expansion of wealth and empire.

 To distinguish, still, between capitalism and the feudal and slave relations compared above, the marking or distinguishing feature in capitalist society is the socialization and generalized production of commodities.
 This is production that is now done by and for all of society and where things are mass-produced.
 This can also be viewed in comparison to a society where this is done by individuals or small groups that mostly produce for themselves.
 Through the process of production and distribution, surplus value is created and appropriated privately, at least in most cases.
 There are certain exceptions where publicly provided services are granted and some level of control might be had by a popular majority of government relations.
 It, however, must be strongly noted that, for the most part, a feature of a capitalist society, as would be the case with any other social relation being dominate, it extends to state power.
 As it would be rather foolish to assume kings in a monarchy, aristocrats, lords or other religious leaders in theocratic relations did not assume the dominant control of the state.